Aiguille Dibona 3130 m

 No permits, no fees required.
 Maybe a parking fee is due in full season.
-Aiguille Dibona is situated inside the Ecrins National Park.
+Aiguille Dibona is situated inside the Parc National des Ecrins.
 The usual restrictions and regulations that apply within the parks must be respected.

 Situation: Haute Veneon, foot of Aiguille Dibona